Git Hooks: Enforce Commit Message and Branch Name

 Restricting Commit Messages

-Steps are similar to restricting branch names.
-But if there is no issue id in the commit message, we will look at the branch name and try to get it from there.
-If the issue id is also not in the branch name, we will throw an error.
+The steps are similar to restricting branch names.
+But if there’s no issue ID in the commit message, we’ll fall back to the branch name and try to extract one from there.
+If neither has an issue ID, we’ll throw an error.

 REGEX_ISSUE_ID="^(ISSUE-[0-9]+|Merge|hotfix)"